zacheryph/k8s-gitops/README.md

 is secured by git-crypt.

 Refreshing of secrets have the caveat of only knowing if the source file is newer than the sealed secret.
-This does not account for changed to `.secrets.env` that affect the secret.
+This does not account for changes to `.secrets.env` that affect the secret.
 If changes are made to existing values you will need to touch the secret[s] affected or remove their sealed secret counterparts.

-Secrets are generated into `cluster/secrets`, and the `kustomization.yaml` automatically generated containing them all.
+Secrets are generated into `cluster/secrets`.
+The `kustomization.yaml` is automatically generated to contain them all.
 Each secret exists in their respective namespace which is extracted from the `kustomization.yaml` within the same directory the secret exists in.

 As an added bonus there is a pre-commit hook to ensure all sealed secrets exist and are up to date so that you do not forget to generate any new ones.

 ### Secret Commands